anthonypanzz/aws-terraform-web-app/README.md

 ## Conclusion

 This project demonstrates a highly available, scalable, and secure architecture for hosting a dynamic website on AWS using best DevOps practices.
-By leveraging AWS services, we ensure seamless scalability, security, and efficient resource management.
+By leveraging AWS services, I ensured seamless scalability, security, and efficient resource management.